oxsecurity/megalinter/docs/descriptors/html_djlint.md

   --statistics              Count the number of occurrences of each
                             error/warning code.
-  --include TEXT            Codes to include. ex: "H014,H017" -h, --help                Show this message and exit.
+  --include TEXT            Codes to include. ex: "H014,H017" --ignore-case             Do not fix case on known html tags.
+  -h, --help                Show this message and exit.
 ```